symbol/symbol-docs/source/concepts/namespace.rst

     :delim: ;

     namespaceType; :ref:`NamespaceType <namespace-type>`; The type of the registered namespace. duration; uint64; The renting duration represents the number of confirmed blocks you would like to rent the namespace for.
 Duration is allowed to lie up to ``365`` days.
-During the renting period, it is possible to extend the rental by sending a :ref:`register namespace transaction<register-namespace-transaction>` with the extra-confirmed block to rent the namespace.
+During the renting period, it is possible to extend the rental by sending a :ref:`register namespace transaction<register-namespace-transaction>` with the extra number of blocks to rent the namespace.
 When a renting period ends, the namespace will become inactive. parentId; uint64; If it is a subdomain, a reference to parent namespace name is required. namespaceId; uint64; The id of the namespace. namespaceNameSize; uint8; The size of the namespace name.